KatarinaDraganovCsordas/Simple-projects-JavaScript/Color/README.md

 # Random Background Color Changer (freeCodeCamp)
 This project is a simple web application that changes the background color of the webpage to a random dark color from a predefined list each time a button is clicked.
 The hex code of the current background color is displayed on the page.

+## Usage
+1. Open color-fcc.html in your preferred web browser.
+2. Click the "Change Background Color" button.
+3. The background color of the page will change to a random dark color from the predefined list, and the corresponding hex code will be displayed on the page

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.